 Matt is a systematic theologian specializing in theological anthropology and ecclesiology.
 He is part of Fountain of Life Covenant Church and a licensed minister in the Evangelical Covenant Church.
 Read more about Matt here.

 Matthew is a political theorist who works especially within the Thomistic-Aristotelian natural law tradition.
 He also loves Burke, barbecue, and bluegrass.
 He and his Southern wife, Ruthie, have three children, Jackson, Harry, and Mary Clement.
 Read more about Matthew here.

 Melissa happily studies Renaissance English poetry, which has persuaded her that the world is almost infinitely interesting.
 She finds confirmation that it is so regularly, whether exploring the world in her garden, on her bike, or alongside her nieces and nephews.
 Read more about Melissa here.

-The director of the Torrey Honors Institute, Paul is intensely interested in how foundational philosophical commitments drive educational theories.
+The director of Torrey Honors College, Paul is intensely interested in how foundational philosophical commitments drive educational theories.
 Before teaching at Biola, Dr. Spears was a youth minister for five years.
 Read more about Paul here.